 The Society for Police & Criminal Psychology advocates for the pursuit of academic excellence by encouraging the submission of posters by current students at the undergraduate, masters, or doctoral level.
 The Michael Serafino Award is given annually to the best student poster presented at our yearly conference.
 Posters are judged on scholarship, contribution to the fields of police and public safety psychology or criminal justice, and the quality of the poster presentation.

-Our 2018 Annual Meeting is anticipated to be held in Sarasota, Florida.
+Our 2019 Annual Meeting is anticipated to be held in Phoenix, Arizona.

 The Society sponsors an annual conference held in the fall of each year at varying locations throughout the United States.
 The conference focuses on the interface between criminal justice and the behavioral sciences.
 It includes presentations on international perspectives in policing, specialized police procedures and techniques, personnel issues in criminal justice agencies, the law, litigation issues, inmate populations, probation and parole, and other issues affecting individuals in the criminal justice system.